Yamnuska Mountain Adventures hosts our 40-hour wilderness first aid course with Rocky Mountain Adventure Medicine, Canada (RMAM).

 - patient packaging and transportation.

 Topics are covered in-depth and include simulations.
 Training focuses on the initial care, stabilization and long-term implications when dealing with delayed evacuation from remote wilderness locations.

 Getting to Canmore

-Canmore is a 1 hour drive west from Calgary.
+Canmore is a 1-hour drive west from Calgary.
 Greyhound (1 800 661 8747) services Canmore from points east and west along the Trans-Canada Highway.
-If visiting the area from far away you may want to a car so you can visit local attractions and enjoy the surrounding mountains.
+If visiting the area from far away you may want to rent a car so you can visit local attractions and enjoy the surrounding mountains.